 The current literature on equitable partnerships is almost completely lacking in any analysis of racism or even power.
 It is also debatable whether truly equitable partnerships are even possible, given the huge disparity in power and funding between Global North and Global South actors.
 Finally, as the participants discussed in our global consultation, one aim of decolonised partnerships should be a transfer of power to Global South actors.
-If equitable partnerships suggest a fair and equal division of power, then perhaps equitable partnerships are not necessarily the ambition of many Global South activists.
+If equitable partnerships are not necessarily the ambition of many Global South activists.